nginxinc/nginx-azure-workshops/labs/lab4/readme.md

     ```

-1. Create the Nginx Ingress Transport Servers, for Redis Leader and Follow traffic:
+1. Create the Nginx Ingress Transport Servers, for Redis Leader and Follow traffic, using the Transport Server CRD:

     ```bash
     kubectl apply -f lab4/redis-leader-ts.yaml